bkmarzouk/bkmarzouk.github.io/docs/index.md

 </figure> -->

 I decoupled from theoretical physics and moved into research computing after completing my Ph.D in 2022.
-Since then, I have been working at the Instite of Cancer Research, London, developing scientific software, tools and applications to support the research efforts of the organization.
+Since then, I have been working at the Institute of Cancer Research, London, developing scientific software, tools and applications to support the research efforts of the organization.

 <p style="text-align: center;">